 Vietnamese foods tend to be milder in comparison with Thai dishes.
 It is mainly because Vietnamese cooking methods focus on light and balancing flavor.
 Although the South of Vietnam usually utilizes more sugar in their cooking, the main purpose is to create a harmonious mixture.

-Usually, people often compare North and South Vietnamese cuisine because of the numerous differences in flavors and cooking traditions.
+People often compare Northern and Southern foods in Vietnam because of the numerous differences in flavors and cooking traditions.

 Furthermore, the Vietnamese often orient many dishes around the five-element philosophy.
 A concept that helps balance a meal in both flavors and health benefits.